ahmadawais/WP-Shortcode-Boilerplate/README.md

 ## Blog and More

-Here is the blog post about it  [Creating a Standard Shortcode Plugin](http://ahmadawais.com/)
+Here is the blog post about it  [Coding a Basic Shortcodes Plugin Boilerplate](http://ahmadawais.com/coding-a-basic-shortcodes-plugin-boilerplate/)